Peshawari Kadhai Gosht Recipe

 Pan covered with a lid.

-Note – There is no need to add any extra water as the mutton will cook in its own juices.
-Having said that, if the curry is getting dry and burning at the bottom of the pan at any point while cooking, feel free to add some water.
+Note: There is no need to add any extra water, as the mutton will cook in its own juices.
+Having said that, if the curry gets dry and burns at the bottom of the pan, add some water.

 Peeled tomatoes, green chilies, ginger and garlic added to the pan.

-Keep mashing the tomatoes using the back of the ladle a few times while cooking.
-By the time mutton is cooked, tomatoes should be mashed well and integrated into the curry.
+Step 14: Keep mashing the tomatoes using the back of the spoon a few times while cooking.
+When the mutton is cooked, mash the tomatoes well and incorporate them into the curry.

 Pan covered with a lid.

-Garnish with 2 tablespoon chopped cilantro (coriander) and serve hot with roti.
+Step 15: Garnish with 2 tablespoon chopped cilantro and serve hot with roti.

 Ready Peshawari Kadhai Gosht garnished with chopped cilantro.